-In addition to your professional education, the Army War College year provides opportunity to think about, change, and refine many aspects of your life.
-The wide range of activities - personal, professional, family, spiritual, and more - are presented with the expectation that each student will determine how to make the best use of time for a healthy, happy, productive academic year.
+In addition to your professional education, the Army War College year allows you to think about, change, and refine many aspects of your life.
+The wide range of activities - personal, professional, family, spiritual, and more - are presented with the expectation that each student will determine how to make the best time for a healthy, happy, productive academic year.

-At Centralized In-Processing (31 July - 2 Aug), students will finalize their @armywarcollege.edu email accounts if they have not already completed this task during On-line In-Processing.
-These accounts are linked to the Army War College MS Office system through which most formal communication between students and the school will take place.
+At Centralized In-Processing (29 July - 2 Aug), students will finalize their @armywarcollege.edu email accounts if they have not already completed this task during Online In-Processing.
+These accounts are linked to the Army War College MS Office system, where most formal communication occurs between students and the school.
 Military students will retain Service.mil accounts for official communication.

-With the exception of the summer reading material, all curriculum materials are provided by the college.
-The majority of course content is in a digital format available on an Army War College learning delivery platform.
+The college provides all curriculum materials except for the summer reading material.
+Most course content is in a digital format available on an Army War College learning delivery platform.
 “Hard copy” book requirements will be available for pick up during the first week of August.

-Student learning takes place in the AWC seminar which meets four days during a typical week for core courses.
-Each seminar consists of approximately 16 students who are selected to enable joint, interagency, and multinational exchanges among students during seminar discussion, case studies, and experiential learning.
+Student learning occurs in the AWC seminar, which meets four days during a typical week for core courses.
+Each seminar comprises approximately 16 students selected to enable joint, interagency, and multinational exchanges among students during seminar discussions, case studies, and experiential learning.

 All students will complete the seven core courses.
-Some will do so as part of the standard program, and some as members of Specializations, which complete the same curricular material but through specific lenses and focus: policy, research, strategic art, and enterprise management.
+Some will do so as part of the standard program, and some as members of Specializations, completing the same curricular material through specific lenses and focus: policy, research, strategic art, and enterprise management.

-Each seminar is guided through core courses by a faculty team of 3-4 instructors that balances expertise across the three major focus areas of the College curriculum: Command, Leadership and Management; National Security and Strategy; and Military Strategy Planning & Operations.
+Each seminar is guided through core courses by a faculty team of 3-4 instructors that balances expertise across the three primary focus areas of the College curriculum: Command, Leadership, and Management; National Security and Strategy; and Military Strategy Planning & Operations.
 One of the team will serve as your faculty advisor for one-on-one counseling and academic mentorship.
-Faculty additionally sponsor elective classes in their unique fields, and serve as project advisors for student research.
+Faculty additionally sponsor elective classes in their unique fields and serve as project advisors for student research.

-The slated faculty is a diverse combination of civilian academics; senior military officers typically with experience in large, complex headquarters; and 'hybrid' uniformed professors with doctoral credentials.
+The slated faculty is a diverse combination of civilian academics, senior military officers typically with experience in large, complex headquarters, and 'hybrid' uniformed professors with doctoral credentials.
 These “professors of academics” and “professors of practice” create academic challenges and support, with awareness of the professional responsibilities that await the Army War College graduate.
-As with the student body, the military slated faculty body will be no more than 60 percent Army, to enable Joint/ multi-service interactions in seminar.
+As with the student body, the military-slated faculty body will be no more than 60 percent Army to enable Joint/ multi-service interactions in the seminars.
 See the Faculty Directory to survey faculty expertise.

 Slated faculty are complemented by research faculty and subject matter experts assigned across the College's organizations.
-They also sponsor electives, advise research projects, and lead student-faculty Integrated Research teams.
-SEE Faculty Directory for background information.
+They sponsor electives, advise research projects, and lead student-faculty integrated research teams.
+See Faculty Directory for background information.